WORKS & EXHIBITIONS

 Laura Skehan is an artist and researcher (b.
-1993) based in Dublin, Ireland.
+1993) working between Dublin, Ireland and Berlin, Germany.

 Skehan’s practice focuses on the relationship between human and non-human entities in the built environmental and natural landscape, prompting phenomenological and philosophical questions about our place in the world.
 Working predominantly in moving image, sound and sculpture installation, she explores the interactions that human centric behaviours and technologies impose on this relationship.
 Her current research examines modes of observation, collection and display of objects and organic material in institutions and unpacks historical narratives to illustrate the volatility and fragility of this relationship.